top of page

 Anthropoid busts

-The figures are referred to as 'ancestor busts'.
-It is thought that they were placed in the small shrine areas which seemed to form part of private homes, and played a part in the private devotions of the family.
-Five busts were found in houses at Deir el-Medina, where they could have been placed in wall niches in the first and second rooms.
-The wall niches are comparable in size, so this seems probable.
-Rather than representing anyone in particular, the busts anonymous nature suggests that they represent all the ancestors whom the family might wish to commemorate.
-Another theory is that they represent "the able spirit" of those, who had been authoritative in life, by inference, the older members of the community.
-In troubled times people turned to them for help, i.e. to a parent still remembered, not to an ancestor of long ago.
-Some of these must have been
+The figures are called 'ancestor busts'.
+They are thought to have been placed in the small shrine areas that seem to have been part of private houses, and to have played a part in the private worship of the family.
+Five busts were found in houses at Deir el-Medina, where they would have been placed in wall niches in the first and second rooms.
+The niches are of comparable size, so this seems likely.
+Rather than representing anyone in particular, the anonymous nature of the busts suggests that they represent all the ancestors that the family might wish to commemorate.
+Another theory is that they represent the 'able spirit' of those who had been authoritative in life, presumably the older members of the community.
+When times were hard, people turned to them for help, i.e. to a parent who was still remembered, rather than to an ancestor of long ago.
+Some of these would have been older women.

-Similar objects have been found at fourteen other sites from the central Delta to the Third Cataract.
+Similar objects have been found at fourteen other sites from the central delta to the Third Cataract.
 They were found in or near houses as well as in tombs and temples.
-Whether the context was domestic or religious we cannot be sure, but it is understood that for the worshiper the ancestor busts conjured up memories of a deceased relative.
+Whether the context was domestic or religious we cannot be sure, but it is assumed that the ancestor busts evoked memories of a deceased relative for the worshipper.

 Anthropoid bust